 Reduced Fees for Partner* Members

-*Current partner organizations include the American Nephrology Nurses Association, the National Kidney Foundation, and the Nurses Organization of Veterans Affairs.
+*Current partner organizations include the American Nephrology Nurses Association, the American Society of Nephrology, the National Kidney Foundation, and the Nurses Organization of Veterans Affairs.

 - Download our Certification Preparation Guide.

 - Determine the content of the examination from the test blueprint.

 - Read the test specifications to determine which content areas have the most "weight," because those will have the highest number of questions.

 - Review the exam reference list to familiarize yourself with material that will be included on the test.

 - Focus on areas with which you are least familiar.